xrettle/WFGY/EVIDENCE_TIMELINE.md

 This is weaker evidence than a direct named integration.
 But it is still meaningful as a public ecosystem signal because it shows concept-level adoption in a large and highly visible repository.

+### 2026/03/30 · Open-source support surface becomes publicly legible

+**Track**
+Packaging milestone

+**What became public**
+WFGY publicly exposed a distinct open-source support surface across its proof-facing pages and homepage trust wall, making program-level support and infrastructure backing visible in one place.

+The visible support surface now includes:

+* GitLab
+* Snyk
+* Sentry
+* 1Password
+* DigitalOcean
+* Algolia

+**Why this matters**
+This does **not** mean these providers adopted the full WFGY stack, deployed it in production, or should be read as public adoption proof.

+What it does mean is that WFGY crossed an important legibility threshold.
+Outside observers can now see that the project is not only accumulating integrations and citations, but is also receiving a recognizable layer of open-source program support, sponsored access, and infrastructure backing.

+This matters because it strengthens the external trust surface of the project without collapsing the boundary between **support** and **adoption**.

+**Related layer**
+This milestone should be read together with the trust surface shown in [ADOPTERS](./ADOPTERS.md), the broader ledger in [Recognition Map](./recognition/README.md), and the homepage packaging in [README](./README.md).

 [Back to top](#top)

 ---